jarun/nnn/README.md

 - [Sijmen J. Mulder](https://github.com/sjmulder)
 - and other contributors

-Visit the [ToDo list and discussion](https://github.com/jarun/nnn/issues/1537) thread to contribute or see the features in progress.
+Visit the [Tracker](https://github.com/jarun/nnn/issues/1546) thread for a list of features in progress and anything up for grabs.
+Feel free to [discuss](https://github.com/jarun/nnn/discussions) new ideas or enhancement requests.